locationtech/geomesa/docs/tutorials/spark.rst

 ------------------

 Spark does not provide a Scala 2.11 (required for GeoMesa) distribution directly.
 Instead, you have to build Spark from source.
-You can follow the instructions :here:`http://spark.apache.org/docs/latest/building-spark.html`, with Scala 2.11 details :here:`http://spark.apache.org/docs/latest/building-spark.html#building-for-scala-211`.
+You can follow the instructions `here <http://spark.apache.org/docs/latest/building-spark.html>`__, with Scala 2.11 details `here <http://spark.apache.org/docs/latest/building-spark.html#building-for-scala-211>`__.

 .. warning::